Every professional displayed on Therapy Directory has been independently verified by our team to ensure they have suitable credentials to practise.

 Hinny is a member of the Craniosacral Therapy Association.
 To find out more, visit www.hinnywassyoga.co.uk.

 Training, qualifications & experience

-I am First Aid Trained.
+First Aid qualification.

 The Craniosacral Therapy Association of the UK (CSTA) is a professional organisation which regulates the practice of Craniosacral Therapy in the UK.

 Members of the CSTA (registered as RCST) are only permitted to practice after they have graduated from an accredited training school or college and must agree to comply with the Association's Code of Ethics.

 At Neal's Yard Remedies I am part of the Graduate programme, so until October 2024 sessions there will be £30/hour.

 For treatments in any other venue the price is £50, or £40 if you are unwaged.